 Unfortunately, email remains the most popular method for exchanging and managing digital information.
 Emails can significantly impede employee productivity due to their inability to manage documents, versions, and updates.

-To prevent this, most DMS provide integration with all known email apps, allowing these emails to be instantly imported into their system, classified, and safely stored in the repository.
+To prevent this, most DMS provides integration with all known email apps, allowing these emails to be instantly imported into their system, classified, and safely stored in a central repository for documents.

-For more information about document capturing, refer the below in-depth guide
+For more information about document capturing, refer to the below in-depth guide

 Nowadays, business documents must be accessible from virtually any location.
-Document management solutions, with their single repository, can enable access to the required documents from your laptop, desktop, mobile device, or tablet.
+Document management solutions, with their central repository for documents, can enable access to the required documents from your laptop, desktop, mobile device, or tablet.